-Google has been penalizing websites in search rankings if they are not mobile friendly, but apparently that isn’t enough.
+Google has been penalizing websites in search rankings if they’re not mobile friendly.
+But apparently that isn’t enough.
 Lucky for us, the internet giants are all over this.
-Last week, Facebook announced that it is inviting every publisher of content, regardless of size, to utilize its “instant articles” solution and has developed a plug-in with WordPress to facilitate adoption.
+Last week, Facebook announced that it’s inviting every publisher of content (regardless of size) to use its “instant articles” solution.
+And it has developed a plug-in with WordPress to help with adoption.

 While some view this as part of Facebook’s evil plan to take over the world by keeping its users on Facebook longer, I don’t see it that way.
 I think we should view “instant articles” as a gift.
 By making this technology available to everyone, Facebook is creating a consistent experience for mobile users when viewing news and business content.
 Our job is to acknowledge the change and adjust our strategies accordingly.

-Instant articles incorporate a technology that is intended to improve the experience of Facebook for users who access the platform with a mobile device.
-With instant articles, when a mobile user clicks a link to an article or blog post, instead of being routed to the host website they are instead presented with a fast loading, visually appealing and low-data consuming version of the article within the Facebook platform.
-Below are images from Facebook’s announcement that demonstrate the difference.
+Instant articles incorporate a technology that improves the mobile experience on Facebook.
+With instant articles, when a mobile user clicks a link to an article or blog post they are not routed to the host’s website.
+Instead, they see a fast loading, visually appealing and low-data consuming version of the article within the Facebook platform.

 Facebook has been testing instant articles with major publishers since May 2015.
-When it launched, one of the main concerns among publishers was the potential loss of their own advertising dollars – an issue that was put to rest when Facebook agreed to pass along 100% of the revenue gained from ads within instant articles.
-Clearly, they are serious about this.
-Now the technology is being offered to everyone.
+When it launched, one of the main concerns among publishers was the potential loss of their own advertising dollars.
+This issue was put to rest when Facebook agreed to pass along 100% of the revenue gained from ads within instant articles.
+Clearly, they’re serious about this.
+Now they’re offering the technology to everyone.

-My Business is Not on Facebook.
-Why Does this Matter to Me?
+My Business Isn’t on Facebook.
+Why Do Facebook Instant Articles Matter to Me?

-Facebook isn’t the only company that is making strides in this direction.
-LinkedIn is rumored to be working on its own solution and Google has partnered up with Twitter to offer Accelerated Mobile Pages (AMP).
+Facebook isn’t the only company that’s making strides in this direction.
+LinkedIn is reportedly working on its own solution and Google has partnered up with Twitter to offer Accelerated Mobile Pages (AMP).
 AMP is an open-source solution which is also intended to improve the user experience when exploring content via mobile device.
-The difference between AMP and instant articles is that while AMP does require adjustments from the host website, traffic continues to get routed directly to the host site.
+The difference between AMP and Facebook instant articles is that while AMP does require adjustments from the host website, traffic continues to get routed directly to the host site.

 While these technologies will help to make the content we share more consumable, it doesn’t mean our websites don’t need to be mobile-friendly.
-If the content we share does its job potential customers will continue to explore our websites directly.
-At that point, it is up to us to ensure that our sites do not disappoint.
+If the content we share does its job potential customers will continue to explore our websites.
+At that point, it’s up to us to ensure that our sites don’t disappoint.

-Note: Being the eternal analyst I have a tendency to get into the nerdy details, but my gift to you with this post was to stop myself and keep this brief.
+Note: Being the eternal analyst I have a tendency to get into the nerdy details.
+My gift to you with this post was to stop myself and keep this brief.
 If you wish to discuss this topic in more depth, please feel free to contact me directly.